Welcome to The NTG

 ID & Dementia Project in Texas!

-The NTG is partnering with the University of Texas Health Science Center at Houston to undertake a five-year project funded by the Texas Council on Developmental Disabilities to expand awareness and services for adults with intellectual disability living with dementia.
+The NTG has partnered with the University of Texas Health Science Center at Houston to undertake a five-year project funded by the Texas Council on Developmental Disabilities to expand awareness and services for adults with intellectual disability living with dementia.
+See the project website for current and pending events and activities.

 Upcoming Trainings and Workshops